ashkulfiii/cloudcostcontrol/landing-page/src/content/blog/hidden-azure-costs.md

 ---
 title: "Hidden Azure Costs That Are Destroying Your Budget (And How to Stop Them)"
-description: "Discover the sneaky Azure costs that most companies miss—and learn how to eliminate them to save thousands per month."
+description: "Discover the sneaky Azure costs that most companies miss and learn how to eliminate them to save thousands per month."
 pubDate: 2024-12-10
 tags: ["azure", "hidden-costs", "cost-optimization", "budget-management"]
 author: "C³ - Cloud Cost Control"